jandecaluwe/urubu-quickstart/start.md

 ===================

 The `index.md` file corresponds to the home page of the site.
-It has a `title` and the `tagline` variable are displayed prominently.
+It has a `title` and the `tagline` variable that are displayed prominently.
 Adapt them to your project, run `make` and verify the changes.